QuTech-Delft/OpenQL/docs/quantum_gate.rst

 - gates are most directly distinguished by their name

-:Note: Distinguishing gates internally in the compiler by their name is problematic; distinguishing by their type (see the table above) would be better; the latter conveys the semantic definition and is independent of the representation (e.g. ``mrx90``, ``mx90``, ``Rmx90`` all could be names of a -90 degrees X rotation); furthermore, a name is something of the external representation and is mapped to the internal representation using the platform configuration file; however, the enumeration type of type can never include all possible gates (e.g. those with arbitrary angles, any number of operands, etc.) so the type inevitably can be imprecise; but it should be precise when the type refers to the operation only, i.e. excluding the operands
+:Note: Distinguishing gates internally in the compiler by their name is problematic; distinguishing by their type (see the table below) would be better; the latter conveys the semantic definition and is independent of the representation (e.g. ``mrx90``, ``mx90``, and ``Rmx90`` all could be names of a -90 degrees X rotation); furthermore, a name is something of the external representation and is mapped to the internal representation using the platform configuration file; however, the enumeration type of type can never include all possible gates (e.g. those with arbitrary angles, any number of operands, etc.) so the type inevitably can be imprecise; but it can be precise when the type refers to the operation only, i.e. excluding the operands

 - qubit and classical operands are represented by unsigned valued indices starting from 0 in their respective register spaces